Neofit Rilski: Biography

 In 1835, Rilski issued his Bolgarska gramatika, the first grammar book of modern Bulgarian language.
 His other books include Tablitsi vzaimouchitelni and the 1852 Greek-Slavic dictionary Slovar greko-slavyanskiy.
 Neofit Rilski made the first popular translation of the New Testament in modern Bulgarian language (not a mixture between Church Slavonic and vernacular elements), commissioned, edited and distributed by the American missionary Elias Riggs.
 Rilski considered Old Church Slavonic as synonymous with Old Bulgarian and he tried to unify Western and Eastern Bulgarian dialects.

 Neofit Rilski died in the Rila Monastery on 4 January 1881.

-Honour

 Neofit Peak on Smith Island, South Shetland Islands and South-West University "Neofit Rilski" in Blagoevgrad are named after Neofit Rilski.